sdtemple/flare-hapibd-beagle-pipelie/README.md

 - This repo currently uses snakemake 7.25.2
     - May extend to version 8 as I develop familiarity in other repos
-- Implement other local ancestry inference packages
+- Implement other local ancestry inference software
+    - For example, MOSAIC from Salter-Townshend and Myers
+- Impute other phasing software
+    - For example, SHAPEIT
+    - Add in flexibility of Beagle parameters
 - Robustness to SNP GDS versus SEQ GDS formats
     - Currently assuming SEQ GDS
     - Had issues with SNP GDS